petermuc/brewhaus/README.md

 Welcome to Brewhaus!

-Please design a simple website using a modern JavaScript framework (prefer Vue 2.0 or 3.0) for the fictitious company FIND BREW using the API https://www.openbrewerydb.org/
+Please design a simple website using a modern JavaScript framework (prefer Vue 2.0 or 3.0) for the fictitious company BREWHAUS using the API https://www.openbrewerydb.org/

 Features of this website should include:
 - Main page listing out breweries